chris-cloudextend/netusite-excel-add-in-dotnet/FUNCTION_REGISTRATION_TROUBLESHOOTING.md

 ## Problem
 `XAVI.BALANCE` and other custom functions return `#VALUE` errors immediately.
 Functions are not being registered with Excel.

+## ROOT CAUSE FOUND (v4.0.1.7)
+**Orphaned JSDoc closing tag** at line 9195: A standalone `*/` without a matching opening `/**` was breaking the JSDoc parser.
+This prevented Excel from properly parsing function metadata, causing registration to fail silently.

+**Fix Applied**: Removed the orphaned `*/` tag.
+All 12 custom functions now have properly formatted JSDoc blocks.

 ## Symptoms
 - Functions return `#VALUE` immediately when entered
 - No registration logs appear in sharedruntime console